Lynnwood Attic Mold Inspection Reports

 - Proper ventilation is necessary to minimize condensation and subsequent mold growth.
 All areas of improper ventilation must be addressed to ensure the effectiveness of our process.
 Current code calls for 1sqft of ventilation for every 300 square feet of attic space, distributed evenly between the ridge and soffit area (i.e. 1sqft of soffit venting for every 600 sqft of upper floor space).

-- Blocked by fallen baffles.
-In several areas the vents are blocked by the baffles, which have fallen out of place.
+- Blocked by insulation & baffles.
+In several areas the vents are blocked by the baffles, which have been pushed up by inappropriately installed insulation.
 This limits the influx of fresh air through the attic, leading to excess condensation and mold growth.
 Environix will address this in the bid, below.

 - Unsealed.
 The ceiling currently lacks proper air sealing, which can allow excess moisture and heat to escape into the attic area.
 This air leakage is a key cause of energy loss, attic condensation and mold growth.
 NOTE: Air sealing was not required by code until recently.
 Therefore, the lack of air sealing does not indicate a failure of the original homebuilder.